sanxjay/meshery-ci-teskit/README.md

 # Meshery CI TestKit: Automated UI & Workflow Validation Suite

 This project is a simulation of Meshery’s dashboard frontend and its CI testing environment.
-The dashboard frontend could be modified in future.
+Provides continous integration on this project itself.

 ## Tech Stack